semanticpy/owlreadyL/README.rst

   - Fix destroying object property involved in a property chain
   - Fix reloading of ontologies when the IRI of the ontology was a local filename
   - Fix SELECT * in SPARQL coumpound queries
+  - Fix Class.get_class_properties() when some properties are defined as restriction on an Inverse property

 Links
 -----